JKTKops/Write-You-a-Haskell-2/Chapter 9/Chapter 9.2 - Parsing.md

      | PatBind (LPat id) (LRHS id)
 ```

-Note that pattern bindings can appear at the top level - while using this is rare, the following is a valid Haskell module.
+Note that pattern bindings can appear at the top level - while using this is rare, the following is a valid Haskell module (up to undeclared identifiers).

 ```Haskell
 module Example where